-The health and wellbeing of our students, staff and visitors is our priority, and this has been one of our focuses throughout 2020.
+The health and wellbeing of our students, staff and visitors is our priority.

 The University of Essex COVID-19 dashboard helps us track the impact of COVID-19 on our campuses and ensures students, staff and visitors are kept up to date on how the University is responding to prevent spread of the virus.

 All reported case numbers listed below are based on student or staff reporting.
 We expect all students and staff to self-isolate and notify us if they receive a positive NHS COVID-19 test for us to record the data.

 Many of our staff and students are studying or working remotely, and are located in their own towns, cities and countries.
 The positive cases shown below include those members of our community who are studying/working remotely and those who are studying/working on campus at least in part, and have received a positive NHS COVID-19 test.